datopian/playbook/planning-your-day/README.md

 This is Backlog of your specific tasks.

 :::tip
-You don't need to duplicate stuff in a board - if something is already in board then leave there.
+You don't need to duplicate stuff in a board -- if something is already in board then leave there.
 This is just for extra things or for a quick braindump.
 Regularly empty it!
 :::

 ## Learnings

 For bigger longer-term learnings.
-Recommend grouping these by date e.g.
+Recommend grouping these by date e.g.:

 2018-07-02